Keats/tera/README.md

 - ' (single quote) is converted to `&#x27;`
 - / is converted to `&#x27;`
 - `` ` `` is converted to `&#96;`

+## Accessing the AST
+Tera gives access to the AST of each template but the functions required is hidden from the docs at the current time.
+See `examples/ast.rs` for an example on how to get the AST for a given template.

+The AST is not considered public and breaking changes could happen in minor versions.